emcfar97/Software/README.md

 App for easy gesture drawing (drawing the pose of a figure in a short amount of time).
 Allows user to select images and specify the amount of time for each gesture draw.
 ### Slideshow
 App for displaying images and video.
 Currently only works with Manage Database.
-### Upload Media
-Experimental.
-App for uploading illustrations to various sites (twitter, instagram, etc), according to a schedule and with specific comments.
 ### Video Splitter
 Experimental.
 App for splitting video into clips using the scenedetect module.
 # Machine Learning